JustLinton/a-cupof-beer-v2/content/posts/_index.md

 And do not make success or failure the criteria by which you live.
 The chances are you`ll be a person worthy of your own respect.

 Here are the posts.
-Grouped by the year they were published.
+Grouped by the year they were published.:star_struck:

 {{< /lead >}}